ctoroserey/website/content/home/hero.md

-Mostly simple thoughts about things that I've learned as a grad student.
+Mostly simple thoughts about things that I've learned in academia.